GST and the Taxation of Cryptocurrencies

 • Is Cryptocurrency Asset Disclosure Required?

-The Ministry of Corporate Affairs requires enterprises to declare virtual currency gains and losses, a step toward cryptocurrency regulation.
+The Ministry of Corporate Affairs also requires enterprises to declare virtual currency gains and losses, a step toward cryptocurrency regulation.

 • Should Individual Taxpayers Report Like Corporations?